Creating a design¶

 Parameterization¶

-Port widths don’t have to be hardcoded - you can use parameters to describe an IP core in a generic way.
-Values specified in IP core yamls can be overridden in a design description file (see Design Description).
+Port widths don’t have to be hardcoded, as parameters can describe an IP core in a generic way, and values specified in IP core YAMLs can be overridden in a design description file (see Design description).

 parameters: